giminni/docker-grav/README.md

 ## Using local key/value files for configuration

-To persist some project configuration data a couple of key/value files are created in this local directory.
-This `(<PROJECT_HOME>/.context.*)` files are identified by a key and a corresponding value.
+To persist some project configuration data a couple of key/value files are created in the `(grav_cfg)` directory.
+This `(<PROJECT_HOME>/.context)` file point to the configuration directory where all configuration files are stored.

 E.g.

 ```bash
 GRAV_USER=grav